h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ![reset](assets/reset.jpg)

-## Task 6: Sensitivity Analysis Part 2
+## Task 6: Sensitivity Analysis Part 2: Checking for Bias

  For this subsequent analysis, we will tinker with an individual user and see what attribute changes might push them over or under the default/approval threshold.
 There are a few ways to do this, but since we know the cutoff is *0.26765209436416626*, we will try to find  a particular customer (blue or yellow circle) very close to the cutoff.
 Note, there are several ways we can filter to get close to a person close to the cutoff.
 In this case, I was able to find someone close to the cutoff line by filtering as follows: